yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

-{"title":"Secure API Portal","linkTitle":"Secure API Portal","date":"2019-08-09","description":"Perform the following steps after installation to ensure that your API Portal environment is secure from internal and external threats: "} ﻿
+{"title":"Secure API Portal","linkTitle":"Secure API Portal","weight":"8","date":"2019-08-09","description":"Secure and harden your API Portal environment after installation."}

 Perform the following steps after installation to ensure that your API Portal environment is secure from internal and external threats:

 1. Apply the latest service pack (SP) available for this version, as it might contain important security updates.
 For details, see [Update API Portal](install_service_pack.htm).
-2. Search Axway Support at [https://support.axway.com](https://support.axway.com/){.hyperlink} for any KB articles relating to this version, as these might contain valuable security recommendations.
+2. Search Axway Support at [https://support.axway.com](https://support.axway.com/) for any KB articles relating to this version, as these might contain valuable security recommendations.
 3. Change the default Joomla! administrator credentials for logging in to the Joomla!
 Administrator Interface (JAI) (`https://<API Portal host>/administrator`).
 Use a different user name and a strong password.
 4. Complete all of the procedures detailed in the following sections.